risk-first/website/menagerie/Map-And-Territory-Risk.md

 > "The hype cycle is a branded graphical presentation developed and used by the American research, advisory and information technology firm Gartner, for representing the maturity, adoption and social application of specific technologies.
 The hype cycle provides a graphical and conceptual presentation of the maturity of emerging technologies through five phases." - [Hype Cycle, _Wikipedia_](https://en.wikipedia.org/wiki/Hype_cycle)

-The five phases (and the "Hype" itself) are shown in the chart below, with the thick black line being "Hype".
+The five phases (and the "Hype" itself) are shown in the chart below, with the thick black line being "Hype":

 ![Hype Cycle, along with Map & Territory Risk](images/hype-cycle.png)